seed-run/homepage/_docs/storing-secrets.md

 title: Storing Secrets
 ---

-At times your code needs to access sensitive information such as private keys, passwords, and access tokens.
+In general it's recommended that you use [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to store secrets for your Serverless app.
+However, there are times when you need some secrets to be involved in the build process.
 You should avoid storing these in your `serverless.yml`.
 Seed lets you store them as secret environment variables through the Seed console.

-Seed encrypts your secrets (using [AWS KMS](https://aws.amazon.com/kms/)) and stores them.
-Upon deployment, Seed decrypts them and sets it as a Lambda environment variable.
+Seed internally encrypts them using [AWS KMS](https://aws.amazon.com/kms/) and stores them.
+They are then decrypted during the build process.
+And upon deployment, Seed sets them as Lambda environment variables.

 You can then access them in your Node.js Lambda functions using the `process.env` object.